-"This program has provided me the necessary information to make the best possible decisions on managing my farm business." -- Ed Ermis, Refugio County Producer types based on the percentage of their total receipts.
+"This program has provided me the necessary information to make the best possible decisions on managing my farm business." -- Ed Ermis, Refugio County Producer as one of the three types based on the percentage of their total receipts.
 A crop farm is defined as an operation whose crop enterprise(s) account for 75% or more of total receipts.
 Similarly a livestock operation would earn 75% or more of their total revenue from livestock activities.
 Farms that did not meet either of those thresholds were classified as diversified.
 The first thing to point out in summarizing the different types of producers is the predominance of crop production among the FARM Assistance participants.
-While Texas agriculture, in general, is dominated by cattle production, of the 199 operations participating, 141 were classified as crop farms.
+While Texas agriculture, in general, is dominated by cattle production, of the 176 operations participating, 125 were classified as crop farms.
 No concrete evidence exists for why this is, but one could speculate that crop farms tend to engage in more management and financial planning than do livestock operations.